-England World Cup legend Geoff Hurst handed signed Ronnie Radford photo at Hay Festival (From Hereford Times)
+ENGLAND World Cup legend Geoff Hurst was handed a signed photograph of Hereford United's own footballing hero at the Hay Festival yesterday.

 Hurst, who is the only player to score a hat-trick in a World Cup final, was presented with the print by Bulls photographer Steve Niblett during a question and answer session.